 Cognitive Neurology Postdoctoral Research Positions

-NYU Langone’s Center for Cognitive Neurology is pleased to offer National Institutes of Health (NIH) T32–funded postdoctoral positions in neurodegenerative research for the 2018–19 academic year.
+NYU Langone’s Center for Cognitive Neurology is pleased to offer National Institutes of Health (NIH) T32–funded postdoctoral positions in neurodegenerative research.
 The goal of this program is to train scientists and clinician–scientists to be future leaders in the field of neurodegenerative research and the aging brain.

 Trainees are paired with mentors or mentoring teams made up of clinician–scientists as well as basic and translational scientists from a variety of disciplines throughout NYU Langone, NYU, and the Nathan S. Kline Institute for Psychiatric Research.
 Mentors coach trainees in topics such as presentation skills, developing publications, and writing grant proposals.
 Trainees also work with their mentors on the fundamentals of neurodegenerative disease, rigorous research methodology, clinical approaches, and statistical analysis.

 A salary commensurate with current National Research Service Award (NRSA) funding levels, plus fringe benefits and a $2,500 allowance for training-related expenses, are provided for one year.
 A second year of support may be offered, pending a satisfactory progress report.

 To receive a T32 appointment, you must be a U.S. citizen or permanent resident; hold a doctoral degree (MD, PhD, or MD/PhD) or equivalent by the start date of the appointment; and be engaged in basic, translational, or clinical research on neurodegenerative diseases under the mentorship of an NYU or NYU Grossman School of Medicine faculty member.

 To apply, please email Alexandra Freund at email@example.com.